russelljjarvis/ScienceAccessibility/paper.md

-title: 'Exploring the Readability of Scientific and Non-scientific Sources'
+title: 'A Tool for Exploring the Readability of Scientific Publications'

 tags:
   - readability